 A Beginner's Guide to Skiing in Bozeman, MT

-Bozeman, MT is a hot spot for those looking to shred the famous “cold smoke” snow on a pair of skis.
+Bozeman, MT is a hot spot for those looking to shred the famous “cold smoke” snow on a pair of skis or snowboard.
 And while the area draws many pros and Olympic team alumni, that isn’t most of us.
-Bozeman is incredibly welcoming to new skiers and skiers who are new to this terrain.
+Fortunately, Bozeman is incredibly welcoming to new skiers and skiers who are new to this terrain.
 In this welcoming spirit, we put together a guide with everything you need to know about skiing in Bozeman as a beginner.

 First, it’s important to understand what’s different about skiing in Bozeman compared with other places in the world.
 Bozeman is known for its dry, weightless snow, producing what locals call “cold smoke” – an airy trail of white powder that follows skiers as they zoom down the hill.
 It makes for a playful, novel skiing experience even for seasoned skiers.
-Bozeman also provides access to tons of options for skiing, with a downhill ski resort and a nordic ski area just 30 minutes from downtown, and tons of backcountry opportunities just outside the city.
+Bozeman also provides access to tons of options for skiing, with a downhill ski area and a Nordic ski area just 16 miles from downtown, and tons of backcountry opportunities just outside the city.
 Not to mention, the scenery here is breathtaking no matter where you are or how experienced you are.
 You’ll see snow-covered mountain ranges in every direction you look on a sunny, bluebird day.

 Types of Skiing